donat-imeri/ThrowIt/README.md

 The distance will change and reflect the current distance of the ball from the ground.
 A sound is played as well while this is done.
 After the ball gets to its highest position it will start to fall down and an other sound is played, while this is done the distance will be decreased till the ball appears again which means that the ball is again in your hand.
 You can always change the threshold value which is the sensitivity value of the app so that when you are just moving the phone slowly the ball is not thrown.
-One feature that is not working is the landscape mode, so you can use the app only in the portrait mode and the user can not switch to landscape.
+One feature that is not applied is the landscape mode, so you can use the app only in the portrait mode and the user can not switch to landscape.

 # Extras
 * You can always turn on or off the sound by clicking the icon on the top left of the screen